Skip to main content Skip to footer

 Measles

-Measles is a very contagious virus that spreads through the air when an infected person breathes, coughs or sneezes.
+Measles is a very contagious airborne virus.
+It spreads through the air when an infected person breathes, coughs or sneezes.
+The virus can live for up to two hours in the air and on surfaces.

 Many people recover from measles within two to three weeks, but measles can cause complications like pneumonia, ear infections, diarrhea, hearing loss, brain swelling (encephalitis), seizures, or, rarely, death.